sarvan0506/ai_docker_env/README.md

 #### Requirements

 Docker needs to be installed first, recommended docker version 19.03.xx or higher.
 In case of windows machine install Docker Desktop.
+To install see https://docs.docker.com/engine/install/

 #### Step 1